 However, the fact this person has not consumed any content for over two months probably means she’s slipped down the overall priority list.
 This reduction in priority may be especially true if you have other leads on an upward curve.

 Lead degradation is about solving this problem.
-Every week the Lead does nothing you downgrade the score by, for example, five points.
+The score downgrades by, for example, 5 points every week the Lead does nothing.

 Consequently, in our example, by the time the Lead visits your web page, her score has dropped to 40 points.
-This reduction puts her well below the threshold for transfer to Sales, even after she looks at one more web page.
+This reduction puts her well below the threshold for transfer to Sales, even after looking at one more web page.

 Lead score degradation means that we avoid transferring prospects to Sales that are not actively and regularly engaging with our content.